arcturusInk/WordCount/README.md

 # TextAnalysis
+The program does the following:
+-
+- Finds the word(s) that appeared the most in the text
+- Finds the word(s) that appeared the least in the text
+- Finds the longest word(s) in the text
+- Average word length in the text
+- Total number of characters in the text
-Count the number of times a word appears in a text
+- Counts the number of times a word appears in a text

 ### The Process
 - Reads the file